VitanFasmon/Iris-messenger/back-end/README.md

 Files are stored in `storage/app/public/uploads/` and accessible at `/storage/uploads/...`

 Attachments are served via a download endpoint to preserve the original filename and enforce authorization.
 Consider keeping executable types disabled in production unless you exclusively serve files through the download endpoint.
+Uploads are validated by extension for broad compatibility; see API.md for the allowed extensions list.

 ### Tech Stack